Best Hats for Women of 2020

 The Lanzom Panama is another surprisingly comfortable contender.
 While it's adjustability range is small, a size medium will go between 6.5 and 7.75 inches in diameter.
 It's a heavier (6.85 ounces) but comfortable enough to wear all day.
 The brim is also quite stiff and doesn't flop around or blow in the wind, allowing you to see all around with an issue.
 Other floppier options, like the Furtalk contenders, are both comfortable, but the floppy nature of the brims is annoying after wearing for long periods of time - especially in the wind.

-The Muryobao Foldable Wide Brimmed Fishing (Our Best Buy award winner) is another comfortable contender.
+The Muryobao Foldable Wide Brimmed Fishing is another comfortable contender.
 It has a smaller fit, so make sure to size up if you're unsure about size.
 It's comfortable as its light and simple.
 We also like that the brim (even though large) is stiff and stays out of sight when hiking or playing in the sun.
 The Hat Depot Bucket Hat is similar in its functionality.

 A hat that'll stay on during a windy day at the beach or in the mountains is truly superior to others.
 Fit is a large part of ensuring that it will stay on your dome, but additional features like lanyards and other materials are also appreciated.
 So, if you're in a windy environment, first, make sure it fits!